jeremykendall/php-domain-parser/README.md

 ## Motivation

-While there are plenty of excellent URL parsers and builders available, there are very few projects that can accurately parse a domaine into its component subdomain, registrable domain, and public suffix parts.
+While there are plenty of excellent URL parsers and builders available, there are very few projects that can accurately parse a domain into its component subdomain, registrable domain, and public suffix parts.

 Consider the domain www.pref.okinawa.jp.
 In this domain, the